gautamojha1997/Chord-and-CAN-algorithm-using-Akka-Framework/README.md

 - AWS [cli install](https://docs.aws.amazon.com/cli/latest/userguide/install-linux.html#install-linux-pip).

 - Firstly to start with AWS EC2 deployment one needs to create an [ec2 instance](https://docs.aws.amazon.com/quickstarts/latest/vmlaunch/step-1-launch-instance.html).
-- Secondly, after creating you need to connect to your instance
+- Secondly, after creating you need to [connect](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) to your instance.
 - Thirdly, you need to install a [docker](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html) in your ec2 instance.
 - Lastly, you can view how we have deployed our project on ec2 after completing above steps!!
 [EC2 deployment](https://youtu.be/nUiLzY_UcdI).